Tom's Guide Verdict

 That’s not an issue with the AirPods Pro 2 that have improved touch controls that support swiping up and down on the stems to raise or lower the volume.
 Beyond the volume controls, you can tap the earbuds once to play or pause music, skip or rewind tracks with two or three taps, respectively, and hold to toggle active noise cancelation.

 These controls will work regardless of whether you’re on iOS or Android, but if you want to control the earbuds with Siri, you’re going to need to stick with iOS.

 Apple AirPods Pro 2 review: Siri features

 Here’s where the H2 chip really shines.
 Being able to use hands-free Siri is great — as is getting notifications read to you when they come in.
 With the help of the AirPods Pro 2, Siri actually feels like a smart assistant rather than a glorified food timer.

 As far as outright new features are concerned, there aren’t many here.
 Everything you could use Siri for with the original AirPods Pro is available on the AirPods Pro 2 and vice versa.
 The small difference here being that the earbuds now have more precise tracking when you enable the Find My… option in the AirPods settings.

-Apple AirPods Pro 2 review: Noise cancellation
+Apple AirPods Pro 2 review: Adaptive noise cancelation

-When it’s active with music playing at a medium volume the noise cancellation can overcome what I feel is 95% of household and office noise.
+When it’s active with music playing at a medium volume the noise cancelation can overcome what I feel is 95% of household and office noise.
 You won’t be able to hear a person sitting next to you, even if you’re looking at them, and the dull hum of the office will fade into nothing.